holgerBerger/hpc-workspace/admin-guide.md

 disabled by default, *not fully working*.
 Allows to call a LUA script to change the path in ```ws_allocate```.
-This allows to insert components into the path, luke putting all users into a common directory for a group. there is some issues with this option with most tools, *do not use*, it is not in use.
+This allows to insert components into the path, luke putting all users into a common directory for a group. there are some issues with this option with most tools, *do not use*, it is not in use.

 ## internals